socialhubio/socialhub-dev/docs/api.md

 * Depending on the Ticket's `network` there may also be "network-specific" actions available (eg. "liking" a comment `interaction` on Facebook).
 * A `ticket` can contain multiple `followups`.
 A `followup` can be an internal `note` or a public `reply`.

-### Content Planner
+### Other products

-There are currently no APIs available for the Content Planner product.
+There are currently no APIs available for other SocialHub Platform products like the Content Planner or Meet.